Published on 2006-06-16 by John Collins. Please follow me on Twitter for more:

 Developing a framework in splendid isolation, which has been my experience for version 5 of this website, is fine if nobody else will ever work on the code.
 If they do, for example if you work in a distributed team or if you intend to allow others to use your framework by releasing it, then you will need to document everything to do with your framework to enable other developers to pick through its complexities.
 Naturally this represents an increased workload for you, but tools like phpDocumentor will help you with this work.

-Another drawback of designing your own framework is the time involved in doing the initial implementation, as I have learned with the development of Design-Ireland version 5.
+Another drawback of designing your own framework is the time involved in doing the initial implementation, as I have learned with the development of version 5 of this site.
 The payoff for all of this initial work however is the knowledge that you can reuse your framework code again and again on future projects, which will save you time and work in the long term.

 There are many, maybe too many, excellent web frameworks out there from the PHP community.
 I would recommend that you take a look at all of them as they each offer new, innovative ideas.
 If you care about clean object oriented design and agile methods, I would also recommend having a serious look at Ruby on Rails.